 So, if you're facing any of the above penalties as the result of the audit, you have two options: either to accept the penalties and interests charged or deny the result of the audit.
 If you decide to accept the IRS's audit conclusion, then you must pay the amount by the deadline.

 If you wish to challenge the result of the audit, you can file a request for an audit reconsideration.
 Do not pay any taxes, penalties, or interests that you intend to dispute.
 If you've already paid any of those taxes, penalties, or interests, you need to first request a refund.
 Then, you need to submit the following documents for an audit reconsideration: statement that explains why you are requesting a reconsideration; a Form 1099; copies of supported documents; and copies of the IRS letters.
 The IRS will grant the request only if your situation falls within limited qualifying circumstances, such as you didn't receive proper notice, the IRS made an error, or you did not appear for an audit.

 There are several reasons why a person may receive tax audit penalties.
 Even a slight error may lead to additional charges to your tax return.
 However, special circumstances may allow the IRS to reconsider your audit or change the result.
-If the IRS audits your tax return and applies penalties, consider contacting an experienced tax attorney in your area for a free case review and discover ways to ease your burden.
+If the IRS audits your tax return and applies penalties, consider contacting an experienced tax attorney in your area.